Heart-BreakOne/auto-raiders/README.md

 After installation, just open the game website and stay at the main menu.

 #### What it does:
+⚙️ Set your preferences on the extension's tab.
 💰 Collects rewards.<br>
 ☠️ Savages defeat chests.<br>
 📜 When the scroll store becomes available it buys scrolls within the first five minutes, if you're past 1hour and 30 minutes of the store refresh, buy manually.
 It will also refresh the store once for 100 coins.
 Check below to disable this feature<br>